Content

 circular

-to enable circular pagination with page.<prev/next>.
+Set circular to true to enable circular navigation with page.<prev/next>.

 Example: